ciro-mota/my-pos-install/README.md

 </details>

-You will also need to add the set of variables below for `gtk3` and `gtk4` in "Advanced" -> "Custom CSS" in Gradience .
+You will also need to add the set of variables below for `gtk3` and `gtk4` in "Advanced" -> "Custom CSS" in Gradience.

 ```
 @define-color sidebar_bg_color @window_bg_color;